ycvogt/my_portfolio/posts/movies.md

 ---

 ## 1. Setup and preliminary exloration
 First, we load the dataset and the libraries.
-Next, we read in the file as a dataframe.
+Next, we read in the file as a dataframe:

 ```
 df = pd.read_csv('imdb_movies_shows.csv', encoding="UTF-8")
 ```

-The data set looks like this:
+The data set (first lines) looks like this:
 <iframe src="images/movies/table1.html" width="100%" height="400px" style="border:none;"></iframe>

 Next, we get an idea of its size:
 ```
 df.size #number of datapoints
 ```